cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-virtual-connector.md

 ## 1. Obtain the Virtual Connector image

-1. Contact your account team at Cloudflare to obtain the Virtual Magic WAN Connector [OVA package](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-AE61948B-C2EE-436E-BAFB-3C7209088552.html) and license keys.
+1. Contact your account team at Cloudflare to obtain the Virtual Connector [OVA package](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-AE61948B-C2EE-436E-BAFB-3C7209088552.html) and license keys.
     - This image can be deployed multiple times to create several instances of a Virtual Connector, in different locations or on the same ESXi host.
     - You will consume one license key for each instance created.
 For example, if you want to deploy 10 Virtual Connectors you should request 10 license keys and your account team will create 10 Connector instances in your Cloudflare dashboard.
 2. Follow the instructions in [Create a site](/magic-wan/configuration/connector/configure-hardware-connector/#create-a-site) to create a site for each instance of the Virtual Connector.